Comic book convention: Organization and staffing

-Comic book conventions were traditionally run and staffed by volunteers, though venues may require certain activities to be contracted out.
+Comic book conventions were traditionally managed and staffed by volunteers, though venues may require certain activities to be contracted out.
 Event funding typically relies on convention registrations.
-Nowadays, many of the larger conventions are incorporated as non-profit organizations, usually to achieve tax-exempt status and safeguard the organizers' personal assets – in the US, some are 501(c)(3) charities, while others are registered as recreational clubs.
-The largest events may require up to a hundred volunteers.
+Nowadays, many of the larger conventions are incorporated as non-profit organizations, usually to achieve tax-exempt status and safeguard the organizers' personal assets – in the USA, some are 501(c)(3) charities, while others are registered as recreational clubs.
+The largest events may require as many as a hundred volunteers.
 Volunteers often receive T-shirts or other benefits.

 Timing and duration

-Most comic book conventions take place over a weekend, with events scheduled between Friday evening and Sunday afternoon.
+Most comic book conventions occur during a weekend, with events scheduled between Friday evening and Sunday afternoon.
 Saturday is typically the busiest day, as most fans must return home on Sunday.
+In some cases, conventions are timed to coincide with three-day weekends in order to have an extended convention.
 One-day passes are sometimes sold at a reduced price.